 Taylor Studwelding supplies both threaded and unthreaded brass CD weld studs.
 Brass CD studs are suitable to use with lead-free brass and lead-free copper as base materials.

 Copper base stud welding materials are best with brass weld studs if you are looking to have no marking.
 Stainless steel and mild steel studs are also options, though this may result in mild marking.
 Given that copper has a high thermal conductivity, the high speed of capacitor discharge studwelding makes it the ideal process for stud welding copper.

 We always strive to meet our customers’ needs when it comes to stud welding in a range of industries.
-Each of our clients has unique requirements and we can advise them on finding the right stud welding systems and studs for them.
+Each of our clients has unique requirements and we can advise them on finding the right stud welding systems, types of arc welding and studs for them.
 To find out more about our products, you can get in touch with us and we can provide advice.